jookmcdook/sg-guncrafting/README.md

    ensure sg-guncrafting
    ```

-3. Insert the following items into your `ox_inventory/data/items.lua`:
+3. Insert the following items into your `ox_inventory/data/items.lua` and extract the images in `install/images` into `ox_inventory/web/images/`:

 ```lua
 ['frame'] = {